Skip to main content

 Support communications Emails or messages sent to us Responding to questions and support requests

-We do not deliberately store raw end-user conversation text in our application database.
+Raw end-user conversation text is not written to our application database.

-4.2 Information We Process but Do Not Intentionally Store Long-Term
+4.2 Information We Process but Do Not Store

-These categories are processed in order to provide the service, but we design our systems so they are not retained in our application database for long-term use:
+These categories are processed to provide the service but are not written to our application database:

 Data Type How We Handle It

-Conversation content (messages) Processed in memory and via our LLM providers to generate risk assessments, then returned to the Customer.
-We do not intentionally store full conversation content in our application database.
+Conversation content (messages) Processed in memory and routed to LLM providers for classification, then returned to the Customer.
+Conversation content is not written to our application database.
+Our system architecture processes Input Data transiently without persisting it to durable storage.

 Risk assessment results Generated and returned to the Customer.
-We may temporarily buffer results in transit or short-term caches but do not maintain a per-end-user risk history database.
+We store classification metadata (severity, domains, flags) but not the underlying content.
+We do not maintain a per-end-user risk history database.

 Important limitation: